We offer a broad range of courses to help you develop and hone your legal practice and professional skills over your three years at Penn Law.

 Throughout the course, students assume the role of attorneys, drafting legal documents and engaging in practice simulations that expose students to aspects of transactional and litigation-based law practice.
 They also work collaboratively with their peers in class to formulate arguments.
 The faculty and Littleton Fellows work together to provide students with feedback on their work in individual and group settings.

 The fall term covers the fundamentals of legal analysis and exposes students to a range of other practice skills.
 The course begins at 1L Orientation, with an introduction to the U.S. legal system and basic case-briefing skills.
 From there, students learn how to research, construct, and present legal arguments in legal memoranda, substantive emails, and face-to-face meetings.
-Working in teams, students also help guide a simulated client through a business transaction, practicing basic client interviewing, negotiating, and contract-drafting skills.
-The semester ends with an in-depth memorandum analyzing a legal issue that arises from the transaction and a related assignment requiring students to orally communicate legal advice in a short video.
+Students will use these skills to draft an in-depth memorandum analyzing a legal issue that arises from the transaction and a related assignment requiring students to orally communicate legal advice in a short video.
+To end the semester, working in teams, students also help guide a simulated client through a business transaction, practicing basic client interviewing, negotiating, and contract-drafting skills.

 In the spring term, students learn and practice fact development and advocacy skills.
 Early in the semester, they write a motion brief addressed to a trial judge and argue the motion.
 For the rest of the semester, students grapple with a summary judgment problem, developing and distilling relevant facts from a client interview and various primary documents, drafting an affidavit and a statement of undisputed facts, and researching and drafting a summary judgment brief.
 Along the way, they also practice informally communicating with their client and supervising attorney, orally and in writing, and engage in simulated case conferences and settlement negotiations.
 The course culminates with an oral argument at the federal courthouse in Philadelphia before a panel of practicing lawyers and judges.